vyder/transmarkdownifier/README.md

 ## Usage

-1. `cp transmarkdownify ~/bin`
-2. Make sure your `~/bin` is in your PATH
+1. `gem install transmarkdownifier`
-3. `transmarkdownify functional-specs.md`
+2. `transmarkdownify functional-specs.md`
-4. `transmarkdownify` will generate a `functional-specs.html` file and open it in your browser
+4. The `Transmarkdownifier` will generate a `functional-specs.html` file and open it in your browser and keep an eye on it for you as continue to work on your markdown doc
 5. Print to pdf from your browser

 ## Transmarkdownification is a new technology

-Ideally, I guess I want something like [Mou](http://25.io/mou) that will export pretty Github-styled pdfs.
-And also parse `<br>` tags (so I can add custom line breaks to reflow pages properly).

-Till then this is where I'm at with it.

 ![](http://assets.amuniversal.com/8d40c700deba01317193005056a9545d)
 ![](http://assets.amuniversal.com/8e9507d0deba01317193005056a9545d)